avsa242/nrf24l01-spin/README.md

 ## Compiler Compatibility

 * P1/SPIN1: OpenSpin (tested with 1.00.81)
-* P2/SPIN2: FastSpin (tested with 4.4.0)
+* P2/SPIN2: FlexSpin (tested with 4.4.0)
 * ~~BST~~ (incompatible - no preprocessor)
 * ~~Propeller Tool~~ (incompatible - no preprocessor)
 * ~~PNut~~ (incompatible - no preprocessor)

 ## Limitations

-* Very early in development - may malfunction, or outright fail to build
-* P2/SPIN2: Because of the way the smart-pin SPI engine works, the I/O pin connection is limited to MISO being SCK-1, and MOSI being SCK+1
+* P2/SPIN2: MOSI and MISO I/O pins must be within 3 pins of SCK
 * API not yet stable
 * RSSI method is only an alias for RPD(), which returns a receive power detect/carrier-detect flag.
 For wireless.transceiver API compatibility only

 ## TODO

 - [x] Create some simple demos
-- [ ] Add a few presets in the driver, besides just the factory defaults, Defaults()
+- [x] Add a few presets in the driver, besides just the factory defaults, Defaults()
 - [x] Add a speed test